timabe/googleID/README.md

 ```

+You can also login via javascript in RMarkdown documents, but this requires the dev version of googleAuthR.
+A demo and how to of this is available in this RMarkdown document: https://mark.shinyapps.io/googleAuthRMarkdown/

 ## Whitelist

 The function `whitelist()` can be used to return TRUE or FALSE is the user is on a supplied list.